• Skip to primary navigation

 I’ve had muffin rings for ages and just never got around to trying them.
 So many recipes, so little time…

-english muffin on blue plate
+Toasted English muffin on a blue plate with Strawberry Jam.Pin

 To my great surprise, these are so very easy, I don’t know why I haven’t made them my whole life.